protocolbuffers/protocolbuffers.github.io/content/reference/cpp/cpp-generated.md

     -   Sets the value of this field and sets the oneof case to `kBar`.
     -   `has_bar()` will return `true`, `bar()` will return `value` and `example_name_case()` will return `kBar`.
-    -   In debug mode (i.e. NDEBUG is not defined), if `value` does not match any of the values defined for `Bar`, this method will abort the process.
+    -   In debug mode (that is, NDEBUG is not defined), if `value` does not match any of the values defined for `Bar` and it is a closed enum, this method will abort the process.
 -   `void clear_bar()`:
     -   Nothing will be changed if the oneof case is not `kBar`.
     -   If the oneof case is `kBar`, clears the value of the field and the oneof